Shoalsville Coffee Co. is a small batch roaster located between the soulful sounds of Muscle Shoals, AL + Nashville, TN - with a taste just as smooth!

 That said… somethings in the air….

-In the meantime, I’m very much enjoying this new roaster and the outcomes I’get from it.
-And, it seems a few others are as well.
+I’m very much enjoying the results, and, it seems a few others are as well.

 What's in a name?